apache/incubator-hivemall/docs/gitbook/ft_engineering/binning.md

 > {"age":[-Infinity,18.333333333333332,30.666666666666657,Infinity]}

 In the above query result, you can find 4 values for age in `quantiles_map`.
-It's a threshold of 3 bins.
+It's a threshold for 3 bins.

 ```sql
 WITH bins as (